-After completing a degree at Cambridge University and a PhD at the University of Dundee, Luke held research posts at Imperial College, London and the University of Dundee, was a lecturer at the University of Manchester and then became an MRC Senior Research Fellow and Reader in Genetics at the Department of Zoology at Oxford University, where he is now a Visiting Professor.
-Luke is also Group Leader of Vector-borne Viral Diseases at The Pirbright Institute.
-He is the inventor of the RIDL® system, and a founder of Oxitec.
+Luke is a founder of Oxitec and the inventor of the RIDL® system.
+He holds degrees from the University of Cambridge (MA, Natural Sciences), Dundee (PhD) and the Open University (MBA).
+Luke held research posts at Imperial College, London and the University of Dundee, was a lecturer at the University of Manchester and then became an MRC Senior Research Fellow and Reader in Genetics at the Department of Zoology at the University of Oxford, where he is now a Visiting Professor.
+He was non-executive Chairman of GeneFirst Ltd to the end of 2014 and is currently Group Leader in the Vector-borne Viral Diseases programme at The Pirbright Institute.

 Landon is a Managing Member of East Hill Advisors, Chairman of the Clay Mathematics Institute, and Chairman of the Caribbean Conservation Corporation.
 Prior to founding East Hill, he was CEO and Chairman of Eaton Vance.
 Landon serves on various other boards including the Museum of Fine Arts, Boston.
 He received an AB cum laude from Harvard College.